In the 1960s, John F. Kennedy and Richard Nixon both won the presidency in part by positioning themselves as fierce anticommunist Cold Warriors.

-The true story is here.
+The true story is here, so keep on reading.
 So is the story of how a ping-pong team changed the global geopolitical landscape.

 What's not to like about that?